SergUstin/JavaRushTasks/8.Games/src/com/javarush/games/snake/README.md

 # Snake

-The Miner game is implemented.
+The Snake game is implemented.

 The code is written in a procedural style, because this was a condition of the task.